codefellows-seattle-301d43/01-part-1-es6/README.md

 - Working through the exercises in the `let-const` directory
 - Working through the exercises in the `arrow-functions` directory

-Fork and then clone the class repository from the link provided by the instructor in Slack into your `~/codefellows/301` directory, and navigate into that repo.
+Fork and then clone this repository into your `~/codefellows/301` directory, and navigate into that repo.
 Work on your fork on non-master branches.
 As you work, remember to add, commit, and push regularly.

 ### Examples of let and const